Welfare Square

 Welfare Square is a complex in downtown Salt Lake City, Utah owned and operated by the Church of Jesus Christ of Latter-day Saints (LDS Church), to provide material assistance to poor and otherwise needy individuals and families.
 Welfare Square is part of the Church's Church Welfare System.
 It includes a 178 ft grain silo, fruit orchards, a milk-processing plant, a cannery, a bakery, a Deseret Industries thrift store, a private employment office, and the LDS Church's largest Bishop's storehouse, as well as associated administrative offices.

-Most of the assistance provided at Welfare Square goes to those who are members of the LDS Church.

 Welfare Square provides regular employment for approximately 50 people, in addition to the 200 rotating volunteers needed to provide its services and run its operations.
 Fast offerings from local LDS congregations fund its operations.